cnaak/lyceum.typ/src/root.typ

 /// Top-level function for book metadata and general formatting settings
 ///
 /// - title (dictionary)
-///   with "value" and "short" keys and string values
+///   with "value" and "short" keys and string values.
 ///
 /// - affiliations (array)
-///   of affiliation dictionaries, with institution and authors/contributors data
+///   of affiliation dictionaries, with institution and authors/contributors data.
 ///
 /// - publisher (dictionary)
-///   with "name", "location", and "url" keys
+///   with "name", "location", and "url" keys.
 ///
 /// - serial-number (dictionary)
-///   with "isbn", "doi", "ddc", and "udc" keys
+///   with "isbn", "doi", "ddc", and "udc" keys.
 ///
-///
+/// - format (dictionary)
+///   with "page", and "text" keyed sub-dictionaries.
 #let book(

   // Book title structure